Looking for fun and exciting things to do during the spring in Toronto?

 The Toronto Music Garden is a lovely lil’ park along the waterfront that’s absolutely stunning during the spring and summer.

-Some of the flowers bloom super quickly (like in my photo above), so catch them as early as you can for those spring Instagram photos!
+Some of the flowers bloom super quickly (including the ones in my photo above), so catch them as early as you can for those pretty spring Instagram photos!

-If it’s warm enough, you can even have a cute picnic here – bring a blanket and some snacks or grab some takeout from one of the best restaurants at the Harbourfront.
+If it’s warm enough, you can even have a cute picnic here – bring a blanket and some snacks, or grab some takeout from one of the best restaurants in the Harbourfront neighbourhood.

-During the summer they also host outdoor concerts here, which is super nice.
+During the summer months, they also host outdoor concerts here, which is super nice!

 Ride your bike through Tommy Thompson Park

-Tommy Thompson Park is one of the neatest spots to go for a bike ride in Toronto.
+Tommy Thompson Park is one of the nicest spots to go for a bike ride in Toronto – it’s a little urban escape within the city, and the views are fantastic.

 It’s also one of the best spots to go bird-watching in Toronto, especially when the birds migrate during the spring.